thatguyblaze/pc-care/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Please see CONTRIBUTING.md for our guidelines on how to get involved.

+🛠️ Built With
+This software uses the following open source packages:

+Python

+Colorama

+psutil

+💖 Show Your Support
+If you like this project and think it has helped you in any way, please give it a ⭐️ on GitHub!
+This helps the project grow and reach more users.

 📄 License
 Distributed under the MIT License.
 See LICENSE for more information.